-CT Scan (also known as CAT scan) of the Chest is a painless radiology exam which may be performed to examine the cause of pain in the chest area in a non-invasive manner.
-It aids doctors in detecting inflammatory conditions, tumors, and evaluating other abnormalities such as lung disorders including cancer, pneumonia, pulmonary fibrosis and tuberculosis.
+Computed tomography (CT) scan (also known as CAT scan) of the chest is a painless radiology exam, which may be performed to examine the cause of pain in the chest area in a non-invasive manner.
+In the chest CAT scan, multiple images of the organs inside of the chest are generated.
+These images are more detailed than traditional x-rays.

 Who should get a Chest CT Scan?

-CT scan of the Chest is usually ordered by doctors if you have these indications:
+CT scan of the chest is usually ordered by doctors, if you have any of the following indications:

 - Obstructive processes

 If your doctor has ordered you to take a chest CT scan with contrast, then a contrast dye will be injected into your vein shortly before the scan begins.The dye will make your chest organs show up better in the test images.